Synergy: A Compassionate Community Choir

-Thanks to our generous partner, Music Heals, the Camp Kerry Society is pleased to continue with another great season of our Community Choirs located on the North Shore of Vancouver and in New Westminster, British Columbia.
+Thanks to our generous partner, Music Heals, the Camp Kerry Society is pleased to continue with another great season of our Community Choirs which are located on the North Shore of Vancouver and in New Westminster, British Columbia.
 The Choirs are led by Alexina Davis, a member of the Camp Kerry Team and an Accredited Music Therapist who has been singing with choirs since she was in elementary school.
 Alexina began volunteering with Camp Kerry in 2014 and has been an integral part of the Community Choir since its inception in the fall of 2015.

-Participants wishing to join this program must be able to commit to attending the majority of the choir sessions and the final choir performance, which will be held on the evening of December 8, 2017.
-Registration is required but no singing experience is necessary.
+Registration is required to join but no singing experience is necessary (please contact our office to do so).
 If you have questions or want more information prior to registration please email Alexina Davis or contact our office.

 Music Therapist/Choir Director